IUPAC-InChI/InChI/INCHI-1-TEST/readme.txt

 /*
  * International Chemical Identifier (InChI)
  * Version 1
- * Software version 1.04
+ * Software version 1.05
- * September 9, 2011
+ * January 27, 2017
  *
  * The InChI library and programs are free software developed under the
  * auspices of the International Union of Pure and Applied Chemistry (IUPAC).
  * Originally developed at NIST.
-Modifications and additions by IUPAC
- * and the InChI Trust.
+ * Modifications and additions by IUPAC and the InChI Trust.
+ * Some portions of code were developed/changed by external contributors
+ * (either contractor or volunteer) which are listed in the file
+ * 'External-contributors' included in this distribution.
  *
  * IUPAC/InChI-Trust Licence No.1.0 for the
- * International Chemical Identifier (InChI) Software version 1.04
+ * International Chemical Identifier (InChI)
  * Copyright (C) IUPAC and InChI Trust Limited
  *
  * This library is free software; you can redistribute it and/or modify it